davidrsteffen/capp-30239-interactive/interactive_proposal.md

 I am also considering adding additional visualizations on the state-level views comparing to the national level, though I'm less sure of what this would look like.

+I think this is most similar to Option A.

 # Data I plan to use